-However, all was not well, for as surely as smoke rises from the fire Amnon destroyed his own life when he acted out to gratify his desires.
+However, all was not well, for as surely as smoke rises from the fire Amnon destroyed his own life when he sought to gratify his base desires.
 Again, the divine chronicler observes, "Absalom hated Amnon, because he had violated his sister Tamar" [2 SAMUEL 13:22].
-For two years, Absalom nursed his rage, and the smouldering embers were fed with a fuel that burned with greater intensity than coal.
-At last, opportunity presented itself, and Absalom seized the moment.
+For two years, Absalom nursed his rage, and the smouldering embers were fed with a fuel that burned with searing heat.
+At last, opportunity for vengeance presented itself, and Absalom seized the moment.
 With a precisely staged stratagem, Absalom arranged for his brother to be murdered [see 2 SAMUEL 13:23-30].
-I am of the opinion that had he been able, Absalom would have murdered David as well because of his failure to defend Tamar's honour.
+I am of the opinion that had he been able, Absalom would have murdered David as well because of the King's failure to defend Tamar's honour.

 But the destruction arising from Amnon's dreadful deed is not complete yet.
 Absalom flees to the land of his grandfather, and remains there for three years.
-Finally, through deception and intrigue he manages to return to his natal land, but for two more years he is not permitted to see the king.
+Finally, through deception and intrigue he manages to return to his natal land; then for two more years he is not permitted to see the king.
 All the while, his anger burns as he plots against his father who had done nothing to protect the honour of his sister.
 And after two more years, he mounts a rebellion to depose his father from the throne and to seize control of the land.
-David is able only to barely avoid capture, fleeing for his life, and the land is plunged into civil war.
+David only barely avoids capture, fleeing for his life and the land is plunged into civil war.

-All this is the result of one young man who was unable to recognise lust for what it was.
-He mistook lust for love, and when "love" turned to lust, he unleashed awful currents that could only result in death and destruction.
-Now, death was no longer confined to David's immediate family, but it intruded into the life of ordinary citizens, dividing families and bringing multiplied people down to the dust.
-Though you may think there are no consequence for your lusts, "be sure your sin will find you out" [Numbers 32:23], and "the wages of sin is death" [ROMANS 6:23].
+All this resulted from the actions of one young man who was unable to recognise lust for what it was.
+He mistook lust for love, and when the "love" that had made him sick was revealed as lust he unleashed currents that would result in death and destruction for many people.
+Now, death was no longer confined to David's immediate family; death intruded into the life of ordinary citizens, dividing families and bringing multiplied people down to the dust.
+Though you may think there are no consequence for your lusts, "be sure your sin will find you out" [Numbers 32:23], and know that "the wages of sin is death" [ROMANS 6:23].

-LESSONS FOR LIFE - Undoubtedly, one can draw multiple conclusions from the account of this dark account.
-However, seeking to be precise, I draw attention to but a few points that must be made.
+LESSONS FOR LIFE - Undoubtedly, we can draw multiple conclusions from the account of these wicked actions.
+Nevertheless, I will draw attention to but a few general points that benefit us.
 The lessons are provided to build saints in this most holy faith.

 Deeds have consequences.
-This is a truth that seems to be forgotten in this day.
-Pirates raid a ship, and when they are killed there are a multitude of apologists who decry that their lives were taken.
-A youth joins an armed force, and in battle kills a soldier with a grenade.
-Then, when he is captured and imprisoned, there is a plethora of otherwise intelligent people demanding that he be released because of his youth.
-Did a young couple's passionate interlude cause her to be pregnant?
+This truth seems to be forgotten in this day.
+Pirates raid a ship, and when they are killed, a multitude of apologists decry that their lives were taken.
+A youth joins armed Jihadists and in battle kills a soldier with a grenade.
+When he is captured and imprisoned, a plethora of otherwise intelligent people demand that he be released because of his youth.
+Did a young couple's passionate interlude result in pregnancy?
 No worry!
-We will kill the child and all will be well.
+Kill the child and all will be well.
+We sacrifice the permanent on the altar of the temporary, imagining that we have addressed the evil.
+All the while, we forget that deeds have consequences.